jaredsurya/star-wars-cantina/README.md

   - Characters may be sorted by name or by their power levels.
   - New characters may be added with all of their details.

+### Installation
+  - Clone this repository into your home environment.
+  - Open the repo in your text editor (i.e. VS Code).
+  - CD inside of the star-wars-cantina folder.
+  - Run `npm install`.
+  - Run `json-server --port 7000 db.json`
+  - Run `npm start`

 ### Visual Guide
 On the front page the user has the option to View Characters, Add New Characters, or view the About Page.